HarshalKolhe02/Alaska_Pipeline_FM/readme.md

 Now using the formula
 $$P=P_{initial}- h_f*\rho* g-\rho* g*\Delta Z+W_{pump}* \rho*g$$The graph obtained is as follows
-![Pressure Profile on Actual Terrain With Pump](https://hackmd.io/_uploads/SJ4oLGTZ1l.png) With this our model of pipeline with infinite thickness is complete.
-Now in succeding section we'll work on pipeline with finite thickness
+![Pressure Profile on Actual Terrain With Pump](https://hackmd.io/_uploads/SJ4oLGTZ1l.png) With this our model of a pipeline with infinite thickness is complete.
+Now in the succeeding section, we'll work on the pipeline with finite thickness
 ***
 ### STRAIGHT LEVEL PIPELINE WITH FINITE THICKNESS
 Now let's consider the pipe as it is in real life.
-For this project we will consider pipe of two pipe thickness 0.462" and 0.562" and three grades of steel Grade 60, Grade 65, Grade 70.
+For this model, we will consider pipes of two pipe thicknesses 0.462" and 0.562" and three grades of steel Grade 60, Grade 65, and Grade 70.
 The design tensile stress data is as follows
 |Grade|Tensile Stress(MPa)|
 |:-----:|:----:|
 |60|420|
 |65|551.581|
 |70|585.5|

-The thickness of Pipe is given by the formula
+The thickness of the Pipe is given by the formula
 $t=\frac{P*D}{2*\sigma_{tensile}}$
 Rearranging the equation,
 $P_{max}=\frac{t_{max}*2*\sigma_{tensile}}{D}$